p-ayam/Digital-Synthesis-Lab/README.md

 ### 2. ETL Process and MySQL Database
 A collection of python codes (`main.py` and `writexl.py`) **extract, transform and load (ETL)** the data between the Excel file and the MySQL database.
 In this process, first, the temperature values are converted from Celsius to Kelvin beofre being saved in the database.
-Seconnd, the comma-separated values in the two columns of the
+Second, the comma-separated values in the two columns of the
 **Reactions** Excel sheet ("User", "Reagent_id") get identified and are saved separately in the database tables `reactions_users` and `reactions_reagents`.
 The data are then loaded to a normalized MySQL Workbench database (`laboratory.sql`) that contains 5 tables: `reaction`, `reagents`, `users`, `reactions_reagents`, `reactions_users`, with the first three having a many-to-many relationship.
 The database schema is the following:

 <img src="https://github.com/p-ayam/images/blob/main/schema.jpg" alt="alt text" width="630" height="whatever">